virginiabrioso/learning-go/README.md

-# 🚀 Preptech Exercises Repository
+# 🚀 Go Notebook

-Welcome to the **Preptech Exercises** repository! 🎉 Here, you’ll find an exciting collection of coding challenges and exercises inspired by the amazing course sponsored by Google.
 Get ready to dive deep into the world of **algorithms** and **data structures**—skills that will elevate your coding game to new heights! 🏆

 ## 🌟 What is Preptech?